 Introduction

 Ecosystems are under threat and we need to think carefully about their representations for many reasons.
-A sound representation helps to conceptualize the study, understanding and ultimately, the management of ecosystems.
+A sound representation helps to conceptualize the study, to understand and ultimately, to manage ecosystems.
 Ecological and epistemological works continually propose new representations of these complex objects (Gignoux et al., 2011; Schwartz & Jax, 2011), such as class diagrams and interaction networks (Strogatz, 2001; Loreau et al., 2003; Proulx et al., 2005), to name but two.
 Such representations should firstly be useful and provide relevant insights.
 Secondly, even in case of well-understood ecosystems, tracking their changes and managing them efficiently, necessitates dealing with a reliable and intuitive representation.
 While redefining the ecosystem is outside the scope of this paper, we at least acknowledge that all ecosystems are made up of biotic, abiotic and often anthropogenic components.
 These components continuously interact through various (bio-ecological, social-economic, physicochemical) processes (e.g., S. Frontier et al., 2008; Gignoux et al., 2011; Gaucherel, 2018).
 Defined as such, the ecosystem may be, and often is, represented as a set of (material) variables and (abstract) processes (Fontaine et al., 2011; Pilosof et al., 2017; Landi et al., 2018).
 While a set-based representation does not assign an order to ecosystem content, matrix or graph representations more explicitly specify their complex, directed (oriented) interconnections.
 Such representations often exhibit specific structures, such as multiple interactions between variables (Sonia Kéfi et al., 2017; Gaucherel & Pommereau, 2019) or nested (Bastolla et al., 2009) and modular sets (Dicks et al., 2002) of variables.

 Species networks and social networks provide two textbook cases of network representations.
 It is common to represent species communities in the form of a graph in which the main variables (species or populations) are represented by nodes and their ecological interactions by edges.
 Species networks generally consist in sub-systems of an ecosystem, including e.g., food webs, plant-pollinator networks, host-parasite networks and competition networks.
 Some of these graphical models have also been combined with a dynamic model to examine variations in species abundances and process flows (fluxes) on the graph (Proulx et al., 2005; Delmas et al., 2018; Landi et al., 2018).
 The use of multilayer, multiplex and multilevel networks has recently been proposed to merge distinct sub-systems in the same network (S Kéfi et al., 2016; Pilosof et al., 2017).
 These multigraphs are representations combining several initially separate graphs involving the same variables into a multilayered graph.